-There are many terms that are better dealt with sooner rather than later, that is, before a deal is established.
+There are many terms that are better dealt

+Charles W. Ormsby Jr.Chairman, corporate department Semanoff Ormsby Greenberg & Torchia, LLC with sooner rather than later, that is, before a deal is established.
 The sooner an attorney is involved to advise on terms and make recommendations, the better the outcome is for either a buyer or seller.